LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

     return m * x + c
 ```

 The first thing that you may want to do is guess.
 There's nothing explicitly wrong with this, it may give you an idea of your parameters and is part of normal exploratory analysis where you get a feel for the data.
-I got the $$m$$ and $$c$$ values by gradually changing them by eye.
+For the following I got the $$m$$ and $$c$$ values by gradually changing them by eye.

 ```python
 # Instantiation some x values to use with our straight line